MalcolmWilliams/malcolmwilliams.github.io/README.md

 # Improving site performance:

 As this is a visual media heavy portfolio, images are by far the largest source of poor performance.
 The best approaches to improving performance is responsive image loading and using efficient encoding schemes.
-Thanks to these changes the PageSpeed performance score was improved from a laggy 37 to a blisteringt 91. [before](https://pagespeed.web.dev/analysis/https-malcolmwilliams-ca-artwork-2023-06-10-artwork-html/pnrdknalok?form_factor=mobile), [after](https://pagespeed.web.dev/analysis/https-malcolmwilliams-ca-artwork-2023-06-10-artwork-html/6b10ldrb9c?form_factor=mobile).
+Thanks to these changes the PageSpeed performance score was improved from a [laggy 37](https://pagespeed.web.dev/analysis/https-malcolmwilliams-ca-artwork-2023-06-10-artwork-html/pnrdknalok?form_factor=mobile) to a [blisteringt 91](https://pagespeed.web.dev/analysis/https-malcolmwilliams-ca-artwork-2023-06-10-artwork-html/6b10ldrb9c?form_factor=mobile).

 From each image in the `assets` folder, multiple smaller images can be generated automatically using a `gulp` task.
-We will generate jpg (for maximum compatibility) and webp (for maximum compression efficiency).
+We will generate both a jpg (for maximum compatibility) and webp (for maximum compression efficiency) version of each image.

 ### Generating responsive images: